 I continue to practice the following:

-- Use any negative thoughts as a tool to turn thoughts into positive ones.
-Continue to build on them so that you improve what’s going on in your present life.
+- Continue to build on your experiences so that you can improve what’s going on for you presently.
 No one can turn back the clock on what’s past, but we can change our thoughts on how we see the past and perceive any future decisions;

-- If the problem you have is yours, own it; don’t hide it, or give the problem to someone else.
-If the problem isn’t yours, try to work out whose problem it is and give it straight back;
+- If the problem you have is yours own it; don’t hide it, or give the problem to someone else.
+If the problem isn’t yours, try to work out whose problem it is and give the problem straight back.

-- The worst thing any of us can do is hold on to our emotions.
-If something is bothering us, we need to say what it is regardless of the outcome.
-That is probably the biggest reason why many of us hold back.
+The worst thing you can do is hold on to your emotions.
+If something is bothering you, you need to say what it is regardless of the outcome.
+It’s the biggest reason why we hold back.

-Finally, for every situation we find ourselves in, there will always be opportunities that we’re not aware of, but they’re there.
-We should use those opportunities as a stepping stone to help with our emotions; turning them into positive ones.
+For every situation you find ourselves in, there will always be opportunities that you’re not aware of that will help you manage your emotions.
+You should use those opportunities as a stepping stone to help with our emotions, turning them into positive ones.